Friday, December 31, 2021

 Receiving the O.B.E., 9th December, 1980

 Mary Whitehouse’s understanding of freedom of speech was a nuanced and considered one.
 She did not oppose the expression of any particular idea in itself, but she was against improper manners of expression.
-In other words, there are right and wrong times and places, as well as tones and attitudes, for the discussion of sensitive or controversial matters.
-‘Family viewing time’ in particular she considered sacrosanct: to keep certain subjects for after the watershed was not a suppression of speech, but a disciplining of it.
-But she was not against the tackling of serious issues, as proven by this candid and courageous paragraph:
+In other words, she believed that there are right and wrong times and places, as well as tones and attitudes, for the discussion of sensitive or controversial matters.
+‘Family viewing time’ in particular she considered sacrosanct: to keep certain subjects for after the watershed was not a suppression of speech, but a channelling of it, a disciplining, for the sake of the peace of mind of younger viewers.
+But she was not against the tackling of serious issues, as is evident from this candid and courageous paragraph:

 What about a play […] about women who are determined to see through a pregnancy whatever the difficulties.
 I am not talking through my hat, as I gave birth, when our first child was seventeen months old, to twin boys following a very difficult pregnancy.
 It was suggested that my babies should be medically aborted since X-rays showed that they were likely to be delicate.
 I declined the offer.
 The babies did not live, but I have never regretted the decision we made.
 They remain part of our family and I am grateful for what they gave to me of courage and maturity.
 Countless women are making the same kind of decision all the time.
 This seems to me wonderful dramatic material as well as true reality.
 If only such ideas were acceptable.
 But they are not.
 (Cleaning-Up TV, p.
 168.)